amin-nejat/homepage/content/publication/sinkhorn-variational/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Statistical Atlas of C. elegans Neurons"
+publication: "Sinkhorn permutation variational marginal inference"
-publication_short: "StatAtlas"
+publication_short: "SinkhornVariational"

 abstract: We address the problem of marginal inference for an exponential family defined over the set of permutation matrices.
-This problem is known to quickly become intractable as the size of the permutation increases, since its involves the computation of the permanent of a matrix, a# P-hard problem.
+This problem is known to quickly become intractable as the size of the permutation increases, since its involves the computation of the permanent of a matrix, a NP-hard problem.
 We introduce Sinkhorn variational marginal inference as a scalable alternative, a method whose validity is ultimately justified by the so-called Sinkhorn approximation of the permanent.
 We demonstrate the effectiveness of our method in the problem of probabilistic identification of neurons in the worm C. elegans.

 # Summary.
 An optional shortened abstract.
 summary: ""